Skip to main content Link Search Menu Expand Document (external link)

 Teamwork and collaboration are critical to success in software engineering.
 In individual homework assignments, I ask students to follow a whiteboard policy: you may discuss the homework assignments with anyone you like in front of a whiteboard.
 However, after you are done, erase the whiteboard, and each student should write their own submissions.
 You must write the names of those you collaborated with in your submissions.

-You may only use generative AI tools, such as Copilot, in your team programming project and in the testing assignment.
+You may only use generative AI tools, such as Copilot, in your team programming project, labs, and in the testing assignment.
 You may NOT use generative AI tools in other assignments because the point of the assignments is for you to think and express yourself clearly in English so that others can understand your views.
 Writing is a form of thinking; do not recruit AI agents to do your thinking for you.

 If we detect violations of this academic integrity policy on a given assignment, you will receive a score of NEGATIVE 100% on that assignment.
 The idea is that it is worse to violate academic integrity than to not turn in the assignment in the first place.
 Keep in mind that we have successfully detected instances of unauthorized usage of generative AI in other software engineering courses.